Become a Word Power User and Create Your Own Keyboard Shortcuts [No Programming Required]

 - Click the box below Press new shortcut key.

 - Press the keys you wish to assign (at the same time).
-You can use Control + Alt + a letter so that there is no conflict with a previously assigned shortcut.
-You don’t want to reassign common shortcuts such as Control + P.
+You can use Ctrl + Alt + a letter so that there is no conflict with a previously assigned shortcut.
+You don’t want to reassign common shortcuts such as Ctrl + P.

 - Click Assign.